-Keystone Lake, built and operated by the Corps of Engineers, is located on the Arkansas River about 23 miles west of downtown Tulsa.
-The lake is situated on 54,320 acres of land and is nestled between sandstone bluffs and sandy beaches.
-At normal elevation, Keystone Lake is about 23,600 acres in size.
-The lake was named for the community of Keystone, a post office from 1900 until 1962 when it was inundated by the waters of the lake.
-There are 11 recreation areas with a variety of accommodations ranging from group camp sites and shelters to furnished cabins, full and partial hook-ups, and tent sites.
+Explore 54,320 acres of nature while visiting Keystone Lake, a Corps of Engineers-operated lake located on the Arkansas River.
+Nestled between sandstone bluffs and sandy beaches, at normal elevation, Keystone Lake offers 23,600 acres of recreational fun, coupled with 330 miles of shoreline.
+Named for the community of Keystone, the area functioned as a post office from 1900 until 1962, when it was inundated by the waters of the lake.
+Today, Keystone Lake consists of 11 recreation areas with a variety of accommodations ranging from group campsites and shelters to furnished cabins, full and partial hook-ups, and tent sites.

 With its beautiful view of the lake, the Two Rivers of the Four Winds Conference Center, located in Keystone State Park, offers a beautiful setting for weddings, reunions and meetings.
-There are 2 all terrain vehicle areas, a mountain bike only trail system, numerous swimming areas, 3 marinas, 23 boat ramps, 3 nature trails, a river overlook and thousands of acres of public hunting and fishing opportunities.
-Keystone Lake provides great fishing opportunities for white and black bass, crappie and catfish.
-Keystone Public Hunting Area, covering approximately 15,500 acres, lies along much of the shoreline which consists of bottomland timber and post oak, blackjack and prairie fields.
-Principal wildlife includes squirrel, rabbit, quail, dove and waterfowl.
-Additional facilities include drinking water, group shelters, restrooms, showers, electric outlets, playgrounds and cabins at the adjacent Keystone State Park.
-Shoreline length is 330 miles.
+At this lake near Sand Springs, guests can take advantage of outdoor adventure opportunities found in 2 all-terrain vehicle areas, a mountain bike-only trail system, numerous swimming areas, 3 marinas and 23 boat ramps.
+Keystone Lake also features 3 nature trails, a river overlook and thousands of acres of public hunting and fishing opportunities.